bahrus/be-itemized/README.md

 </div>
 ```

 One could argue quite convincingly that the best way to implement this would be via a web component, which is all fine and good.
-The case becomes strongest if the same the same UI is used elsewhere, either repeatedly on the same page, or in other context.
+The case becomes strongest if the same UI is used elsewhere, either repeatedly on the same page, or in other contexts.
 And many web component helper libraries provide perfectly good mechanisms to make this easy to implement.

 But suppose neither of these scenarios are applicable, and we want to provide this ability in a less formal, more dynamic (perhaps) way.
 But in a way that could be solidified with time into a reusable web component.